Key Takeaways

 To rectify the rising energy costs, passive cooling offers you an inexpensive solution to keep your house cool.
 Techniques such as installing shading devices or having simple ventilation setups can have very low upfront costs.

-In return, they help you keep your thermostat higher than usual resulting in low energy consumption overall.
+In return, they help you keep your thermostat set higher than usual, resulting in lower overall energy consumption.

 2. Improves Indoor Air Quality

 A study conducted by the National Library of Medicine highlights the importance of maintaining indoor air quality (IAQ).
-The study indicates how poor IAQ will lead to an increase in diseases and cause harmful effects on health.
+The study indicates that poor IAQ will lead to increased disease and harmful health effects.

-That is why reducing the amount of indoor air pollutants and improving indoor air quality is important.
+That is why reducing indoor air pollutants and improving indoor air quality are important.
 Passive cooling helps you encourage natural airflow throughout your home.
 This will curb the excessive pollutants and stuffiness within your home.

-Passive cooling effectively reduces the need for air conditioning by 50%.
-This, in turn, reduces the pressure on electricity grids, thus minimizing occurrences of power outages.
+Passive cooling helps reduce the need for air conditioning.
+This, in turn, reduces pressure on electricity grids, thereby minimizing power outages.

 When Should You Consider Passive Cooling?